 After that, we have to select the Number option, and from the Number option, we have to select the Custom option.

 In the Custom option, we will see a Type bar, and we will type “ ;;;”.
-And then we will click OK.
+Then we will click OK.

 Then, you need to follow any of the earlier stated 4 methods to hide the contents from the Formula Bar.

-Here, we tried to show you some easy ways that will help you to hide the cell contents of the Formula Bar.
+Here, we tried to show you some easy ways that will help you hide the cell contents of the Formula Bar.
 We hope you will find this article helpful.
-If you have any queries or suggestions, please feel free to know us in the comment section.
+If you have any queries or suggestions, please feel free to contact us in the comment section.

-- How to Hide Highlighted Cells in Excel (2 Ways)
+- How to Hide Formula Bar Using VBA in Excel